Equality-AI-Worldie/Women_Data_NLP_Images_Support-Offense/README.md

 Done to accurately label defense of Women as "Support" and offense and defense against as "Offense."

 Shows 4 labels: support_women, defense_women, offense_women, defense_against_women
-- Part of Anti-CyberAbuse projects and Rescue Social Tech - Women
+- Part of Anti-CyberAbuse projects and Rescue Social Tech - Women (Natural Language Processing)

 Previously data is not obtained about women or the abuse labels online did not classify about women accurately.
 E.g., Women's Defenders and Supporters were being labeled by NLP and by Sentiment as 'offenders' from open-source datasets.